- Sharjah Regions

 Sharjah’s premier photography festival brings together world-renowned photographers with professionals and amateur enthusiasts.

-The four-day festival features a packed programme of seminars, workshops and portfolio reviews that offer the opportunity to learn new skills, network with professionals and try out new equipment.
+The festival features a packed programme of seminars, workshops and portfolio reviews that offer the opportunity to learn new skills, network with professionals and try out new equipment.

 The hotly anticipated competition focuses on contemporary photography of all genres, from wildlife and landscape to photojournalism and portraiture.